 I’m sure that more research is needed into this subject.
 Ideally, looking at experiments in real situations rather than in the laboratory.
 But it would seem that pesticides are not wholly responsible for the difficulties bees have experienced in recent years .
 But there are still lots of questions still to answer.

 - Do petrol fumes or even waste gasses from heating oil have the same effect as diesel fumes?

 - Are the effects reduced when flowering plants are grown in huge swathes rather than as individuals?

 - Are the scent molecules from some plant species more affected than others?

 - Does it make a difference if there is a physical barrier between the source of pollution (the road) and the flowers? (eg a hedge)

 The value to UK food production of “pollination services” is estimated at hundreds of millions of pounds.
-So until we find out more about how bee health is affected by human activities – and learn how to counteract the damage, perhaps we should all be doing whatever we can to reduce pollution using natural lawns, green roofs, native hedges and green plants to filter pollutants from the air.
-By using car-sharing schemes and buying locally grown food we can help reduce road usage and keep the air clean for the creatures who do so much for us.
+So until we find out more about how bee health is affected by human activities – and learn how to counteract the damage, perhaps we should all be working to reduce pollution.
+Maybe we can all use natural lawns, green roofs, native hedges and green plants to filter pollutants from the air.
+Similarly, by using car-sharing schemes and buying food locally we can help reduce road usage and keep the air clean.